 - Miles has just found out he's got spider powers.
 He's mortified that someone might find this out, partly because of the rampant anti-mutant hysteria proceeding Ultimatum (which at this point in the story line happened a short time ago), and partly because of his own father's strong dislike of mutants and super-powers in general.
 Then he and his friend Ganke happen across a burning building with people still trapped inside.
 Ganke tells Miles he should help.

-- Even Evil Has Standards: High standards at that.
+- Everyone Has Standards: High standards at that.
 While he's not evil, Jameson was antagonistic towards Peter for most of his run as Spider-Man, and refused to run a story outing Miles's secret identity if there's really no other point, no impact or importance, to that story.
 It'd accomplish nothing except to seriously screw over Miles.
 Interestingly enough, the reason why they went back to ranting about Spider-Man was because Jonah (and a lot of people in New York) felt that Miles taking the "Spider-Man" name (and his bumbling first appearance) showed nothing but disrespect for Peter's memory.

 - Evil Mentor: Prowler, Miles's Evil Uncle, attempts to tutor him in thievery.

 - Evil Versus Evil: There is much more enmity between The Prowler and The Scorpion than between either and Miles Morales.

 - Face Palm: Ben Urich does a double face palm when Betty Brant points out that Miles Morales (even though in costume) is black, just before she posits that he and the African-American Prowler must be related.

 - Famous Last Words: "How about that?
 Looks like we're the same, you and I."